wahidulsami/wahidulsami/README.md

 ## ✦ About Me

-Currently building AI-powered web applications with Next.js, focusing on minimalist design and premium user experiences.
-I love crafting clean micro-interactions and maintaining robust, scalable architectures.
+Hey there! 👋 I'm a Full-Stack Developer who genuinely loves turning complex problems into clean, beautiful web applications.
+Right now, I'm balancing my HSC exam preparations with my passion for building software—whether that's designing a new invoice manager, crafting a blog platform, or developing productivity extensions.

+I'm a huge advocate for minimalist design and premium user experiences.
+I spend a lot of time in Figma planning interfaces, and I use Framer Motion to bring them to life with smooth, natural animations.
+When I'm not writing code, you can probably find me tweaking my mechanical keyboard setup, upgrading my PC rig, or catching an FC Barcelona match.

-- 🚀 **Focus:** React, Next.js, Node.js, TypeScript
+- 🚀 **Focus:** Building full-stack apps with React, Next.js, Node.js, and TypeScript
+- 🎨 **Design:** Prototyping in Figma & animating with Framer Motion
-- 🌱 **Exploring:** Three.js, WebGL, AI Integrations
+- 🌱 **Exploring:** Three.js, WebGL, and integrating AI into daily workflows
-- 🤝 **Collaboration:** Open-source projects & modern web tools
 - 📫 **Reach out:** wahidulislamsami5@gmail.com

 ## ✦ Tech Stack